Graph connectivity in log steps using label propagation: Experiments

 \section{Experiments}

-We ran our parallel implementation of Algorithm~\ref{alg:core} on a workstation with 28 Intel Xeon E5-2680 cores and 100 GB of RAM.
-Table~\ref{tbl:graphdata} lists the graphs used in our experiments.
-The first three are large, sequentially labelled path graphs.
+We ran our parallel implementation of Algorithm~\ref{alg:core} on a workstation with 28 Intel Xeon E5-2680 cores and 256 GB of RAM.
+Our experimental results are given in Table~\ref{tbl:experiment}.
+The first column of Table~\ref{tbl:experiment} lists the graphs used in our experiments.
+All graphs were unweighted, without self-loops, and symmetrized with vertices labeled from 0 to $n-1$, and are therefore simple, undirected graphs with a total of $2m$ edges.

+The first four graphs are large, sequentially labeled path graphs.
 Our naming convention for these uses a suffix that denotes the number of vertices by the base-2 exponent.
-Hence the graph named \emph{seqpath20} is a path of $n=2^{20}$ vertices labelled in order from $0..n-1$.
-The last three in the table are graphs from the Stanford Network Analysis Project (SNAP)~\cite{bib:snapnets}.
-All graphs are undirected and therefore have a total of $2m$ edges.
+Hence the graph named \emph{seqpath20} is a path of $n=2^{20}$ vertices labeled in order from $0..n-1$.
+It is interesting to note that the convergence on these graphs follows the prediction asserted in Proposition~\ref{prop:fib_convergence}.
+Using $\log_\phi n$ with $\phi = 1.618$, the predicted number of steps for $n=2^{20},2^{22},2^{24},2^{26}$ is $29,32,35,37$.
+Our implementation takes one extra step to test for completion and so it closely matches the prediction.

-The experimental results are listed in Table~\ref{tbl:experiment}.
-Each experimental run used $100$ threads.
-It is evident that our algorithm convergences rapidly on these graphs, especially for the large diameter graphs where it tends to $O(\log n)$ convergence as we conjectured.
+The next four graphs are road networks with relatively large diameters.
+The first three road networks are from the Stanford Network Analysis Project (SNAP)~\cite{bib:snapnets}.
+The fourth road network is the USA road network from the $9^{th}$ DIMACS Challenge~\cite{bib:dimacs2019}.

+The next eight graphs are based on the example in Appendix I of Andoni et al.~\cite{bib:andoni2018}, which was devised to be difficult for fast convergence in graph connectivity.
+Each of these graphs is an $r\times c$ grid labeled sequentially in row-major order from $1..rc$ but with a bridge node, the zero label vertex, connecting to the first vertex of each row.
+Hence $n=rc+1, m=(2r-1)c$ and the diameter is $D=2c$.
+We use the naming convention of \emph{grid-0to[rows]by[columns]}.
+The number of rows is fixed to $r=262144$ for the first five of these graphs.
+For the last three such graphs the number of rows is $r=2^c$ and thus grows exponentially with respect to the diameter.
+Our algorithm converges linearly with respect to the diameter on these last three graphs.

+The remaining graphs in the table are from SNAP~\cite{bib:snapnets}.
+These graphs have small diameter, which is expected for real-world networks.
+Our algorithm converges in $O(D)$ steps on these graphs.

+It is evident by the number of steps in the sixth column of Table~\ref{tbl:experiment} that our algorithm converges rapidly on these graphs, tending towards $O(\log n)$ convergence as we conjectured.
+Observe that it takes fewer steps to converge than the diameter in each of the graphs we tested, demonstrating a real practical benefit.
+Moreover, the convergence rate is independent of the number of processors.
+Our implementation can admit improvement when comparing the runtime to state-of-the-art implementations~\cite{bib:dhulipala2020}.
+Due to the simplicity and fast convergence of our algorithm we believe the runtime performance can be significantly improved.
+The fast convergence, simplicity, and extensibility to other computational paradigms makes our algorithm appealing in practice.